-Kawasaki have released the first details of their 2019 ZX-6R, which features a raft of new electronics, as well as reworked styling.
+Kawasaki have released the full details of their 2019 ZX-6R, which features a raft of new electronics, as well as reworked styling.

 Retaining the firm’s 636cc inline-four engine, which first appeared on the ZX-6R in 2002, this latest Euro4 compliant version now boasts a quick shifter for upshifts only, as well as two riding modes.

-Alongside this, the bike also enjoys a new dash displaying a variety of functions, including an economical riding indicator, fuel gauge and remaining range function – suggesting this is more than just a track-focused supersport screamer.
+Although prices are still yet to be announced, the bike enjoys a new dash displaying a variety of functions, including an economical riding indicator, fuel gauge and remaining range function – suggesting this is more than just a track-focused supersport screamer.
 This is further qualified by the 12V power point for the charging of electronic devices on the move.

 Kawasaki are claiming no performance figures yet, however have claimed an 'improved power and torque feeling' in a statement released earlier today.